hyperspy/hyperspy/doc/user_guide/mva.rst

    :align:   center
    :width:   500

-   PCA scree plot with number-based axis labeling and an estimate of the no of significant positions based on the "elbow" position
+   PCA scree plot with number-based axis labeling and an estimate of the number of significant positions based on the "elbow" position

+.. versionadded:: 0.7

 Sometimes it can be useful to get the explained variance ratio as a spectrum, for example to plot several scree plots obtained using